rieckpil/progmot/content/post/one-year-course-release.md

 The advertising domain was new, and the (sometimes complex) user interfaces to create new campaigns confused me.
 I had to burn some cash until I had the campaign setup right and targeted the right audience.

-My first ads on Facebook, Twitter and LinkedIn were trying to create sales for the Masterclass.
+My first ads on Facebook, Twitter, and LinkedIn, were trying to create sales for the Masterclass.
 While these ads brought visitors to my site, nobody immediately converted.
 This is understandable for cold leads and a $150+ product.

 After spending over $2k+ for various platforms, I'm no longer advertising the Masterclass directly.
-This amount of money might seem huge, but almost 50% was spent learning how advertising works.
+This money might seem huge, but almost 50% was spent learning how display ads work.

 I'm still running display ads but follow a different approach.
-I make my target audience aware of my content and what my site is all about with display ads.
+I use the ads to make my target audience aware of my content and what my site is all about.
 If they like the content, they might sooner or later convert into a course participant for my Masterclass.

-While this is a slower sales process, it's more sustainable, and I can generate leads for one of my free testing courses for about $0.50.
+While this is a slower sales process, it's more sustainable, and right now, I generate leads for one of my free testing courses for about $0.50.

-I learned (from this excellent book) there are more or less four leads:
+From this [excellent book*](https://rieckpil.de/a/traffic-secrets) I learned that there are more or less four types of leads:

-1. The potential course participant is not aware that they have a problem (aka.
-I don't write tests)
+1. The potential course participant is not aware that they have a problem: aka.
+I don't write tests
-2. The potential course participant is aware that they have a problem (aka.
-I try to write tests but fail to get the setup correct, and I'm constantly frustrated)
+2. The potential course participant is aware that they have a problem: aka.
+I try to write tests but fail to get the setup correct, and I'm constantly frustrated
-3. The potential course participant is aware of you as a content creator (aka.
-I know that Philip is creating some content about Java and Spring and have read one or two articles from him)
+3. The potential course participant is aware of you as a content creator: aka.
+I know that Philip is creating some content about Java and Spring and have read one or two articles from him
-4. Being aware that you sell an online course that helps to fix this problem (aka.
-I know that Philip offers the Testing Spring Boot Applications Masterclass, that will help me write better tests -> Ka-Ching $$$)
+4. Being aware that you sell an online course that helps to fix this problem: aka.
+I know that Philip offers the Testing Spring Boot Applications Masterclass, which will help me write better tests -> Ka-Ching $$$

 ### Connect With More Content Creators

 You don't have to explore everything on your own.
 You don't have to make all the mistakes on your own.

-Most of the stuff has been done by others.
-Ask them for advice and help.
-Ask them what they'd done differently if they'd start from scratch again.
-Ask them which tools they use and how their setup looks like.
+Most of the stuff has already been solved by other content creators.
+Ask them actively for advice and help.
+Ask them what they'd do differently if they'd start from scratch again.
+Ask them which tools they use and how their setup works.

 I'm sure most creators are happy to share insights and help you get started.

-Read other and join communities like Blogging For Devs.
+Read retrospect articles like this and join communities like [Blogging For Devs](https://bloggingfordevs.com/).
 Get around like-minded people for both support and motivation.

 ### Don't Get Drained Into a Sales Dopamine Cycle

-Seeing sales come in almost daily, I soon started to eagerly check my mails after work (I never check my emails first thing in the morning).
+Seeing passive money coming in almost daily, I soon started to check my mails after work eagerly (I never check my emails first thing in the morning).
 Subconsciously, I got drained into frequently checking my sales due to a small dopamine rush from each new order.
-It's similar to the urge of checking the Twitter feed, HackerNews or Reddit for updates.
+It's similar to the urge to check the Twitter feed, HackerNews, or Reddit.

 Each new customer gave me some gratification and relief until the point when there were no new customers for several days.
 I felt unhappy.

 Initially, I tried to run temporary discount campaigns to see at least some sales coming in.
-That wasn't worth the effort as it screwed existing customers just for the purpose I see this lousy sale graph go up.
+That wasn't worth the effort as it screwed existing customers just for the purpose that I see this lousy sales graph go up.

 That's not worth it.

-If your product is good, and you have an established sales funnel, it's only a matter of time until a new course user joins.
+If your product is good and you have an established sales funnel, it's only a matter of time until new course users join.

-These sales ambitions might drain your creative resources, and you start focussing on the wrong ends (aka. get more sales vs. make a great product).
+These sales ambitions might drain your creative resources, and you start focussing on the wrong ends: aka. get more sales vs. make a great product.

 ## What's Next?

 In our fast-paced development world (fortunately, the Java ecosystem is not as fast-paced as JavaScript), content ages and gets outdated over the years.
-New libraries, tools and techniques pop up that make existing course lessons outdated.
+New libraries, tools, and techniques pop up that make existing course lessons outdated.

 That's why I'm constantly trying to be up-to-date.
 As the testing topic is also the main focus area of my blog, that's no problem.
-Projects for clients as a freelancer also ensure I get enough hands-on experience.
+My freelance projects for clients also ensure I get enough hands-on experience.

-Whenever there's something new and worth mentioning, I'll add a new lesson to the course.
-If there's something outdated, or I would do something different, then I'll replace a video.
+Whenever there's something new or worth mentioning, I'll add a new lesson to the course.
+If there's something outdated, or I would do something different, I'll replace a video.

 Compared to an eBook, keeping an online course up-to-date is more effort.
 There's no search and replace functionality for already recorded videos.
 You have to find the correct spot and record a new video or cut the outdated scene.
 But fortunately, in the area I'm creating content for, there's maturity and stable APIs and libraries.

-As some course participants asked for a `plain/text` version of the online course, to find recipes and techniques more easily, I'm currently creating an eBook from the online course.
+Some course participants asked for a `plain/text` version of the online course to have a quick lookup reference for recipes and techniques.
+That's why I'm currently creating an eBook based on the online course.

-That's also a great way to attract a wider audience as not everybody enjoys learning from courses and rather prefers to read a book on the beach.
+That's also a great way to attract a wider audience as not everybody enjoys learning from videos and prefers to read a book on the beach.

 The next online course is also waiting to be created.
 On top of the [Stratospheric eBook](https://stratospheric.dev/) (From Zero to Production with Spring Boot and AWS), which I've written with [Tom Hombergs](https://reflectoring.io/) and [Björn Wilmsmann](https://bjoernkw.com/), we're creating an online course.
-Equipped with my insights from this course launch I'm looking forward to this project.
+Equipped with my insights from this course launch, I'm looking forward to this project.

 Now it's your turn - go for it and let me know how it worked out!

 PS: If you plan to mirror this setup and have further questions, feel free to [reach out](https://twitter.com/rieckpil).

+Happy creating,
 Philip